 “This bill will ban Critical Race Theory (CRT) from being taught in public schools,” one emailer wrote.
 Another said, “Please sign HB 377 banning critical race theory indoctrination in our state’s public schools.
 I believe critical race theory teaches that the most important thing about you is your race; the color of your skin.”

-HB 377 was the latest in a string of proposals targeting social justice and certain discussions about race in the classroom; the group of bills were forwarded as House Republicans shot down major education budgets, from preschool to higher education, over related concerns.
+HB 377 was the latest in a string of proposals targeting social justice and discussions about race in the classroom; the group of bills were forwarded as House Republicans shot down major education budgets, from preschool to higher education, over related concerns.
 One earlier bill included a ban on books and articles that promote “any racist or sexist concept,” and another was designed to give students legal footing to sue teachers for a minimum of $5,000 for violating new college campus free speech codes.

 But earlier versions of the bill did not pass, and no prohibition of critical race theory in education has made it through the Statehouse, so far.

-Republicans who first refused to pass education budgets have since approved a K-12 teacher salary budget, a trimmed higher education budget and some but not all of the federal dollars available for child cares and early education.
+Republicans who first refused to pass education budgets have since approved a K-12 teacher salary budget, a trimmed higher education budget and some but not all of the federal dollars available for child care and early education.

 For lawmakers, particularly House conservatives, the critical race theory bill appears to have been the linchpin to passing the budgets.